d3roch4/heroku-buildpack-c/README.md

     -----> Compiling with Make
            gcc -o myapp myapp.c

-The buildpack will detect your app as C if it has the file `Makefile` in the root.
-It will run a `configure` script if it exists in the root of the repository.
+The buildpack will detect your app as C/C++ if it has the file `CMakeLists.txt` in the root.
+It will run a `cmake` command sucsses.
 It will then run `make` to compile the app.

 Hacking
 -------

 To use this buildpack, fork it on Github.
 Push up changes to your fork, then create a test app with `--buildpack <your-github-url>` and push to it.

-For example, you can run `autogen.sh` if it exists.

-Open `bin/compile` in your editor, and add the following lines above the configure step:

-    if [ -f autogen.sh ]; then
-      echo "-----> Running autogen.sh"
-      ./autogen.sh 2>&1 | indent
-    fi

-Commit and push the changes to your buildpack to your Github fork, then push your sample app to Heroku to test.
-You should see:

-    -----> Running autogen.sh